eerohele/Tutkain/README.md

 Via [Package Control]:

 1. Install [paredit].
-2. Install [Disjure].
+2. Install [Tutkain].

-I wanted to steal parts of the [paredit] plugin into Disjure, but [it has no license](https://github.com/odyssomay/paredit/issues/29), so I couldn't.
-Therefore, Disjure currently has a hard dependency on paredit.
+I wanted to steal parts of the [paredit] plugin into Tutkain, but [it has no license](https://github.com/odyssomay/paredit/issues/29), so I couldn't.
+Therefore, Tutkain currently has a hard dependency on paredit.

 You almost definitely also want to install [sublime-lispindent] if you haven't already.